Computational Approaches for Grocery Home Delivery Services: Related Work

-Agatz et al. \cite{agatz_revenue_2013} discuss how proven revenue management concepts can be translated to \AHD services.
-Therefore, a comparison of revenue management for \AHD and the well established case of airline revenue management is drawn.
+Agatz et al. \cite{agatz_revenue_2013} discuss how proven revenue management concepts can be translated to \AHDN services.
 The authors differentiate into \textit{static} methods, i.e., forecast-based methods that are applied off-line before the actual orders come in, and \textit{dynamic} methods, i.e., order-based methods that are applied in real-time as new demand comes in.
-Moreover, \textit{capacity allocation (slotting)}, i.e., which time slots are made available to which customers, and \textit{pricing}, i.e., using delivery fees to manage customer demand, are distinguished.
-Hence, this results in the following four categories of demand management:
+Moreover, \textit{capacity allocation} or \textit{slotting} (which time slots are made available to which customers), and \textit{pricing} (using delivery fees to manage customer demand), are distinguished.
+Hence, this results in the following four categories of demand management.

-\begin{compactitem} \item \textit{Static:} \begin{compactitem} \item \textit{Differentiated slotting}: Defining the collection of delivery time windows based on geographical regions or the preferences of customer groups.
-Hence, the concentration of customer orders in a given area can be increased by limiting the availability of delivery options.
-See \cite{Agatz2011,Hernandez2017}. \item \textit{Differentiated pricing}: Differentiating between different delivery options (on a tactical level) offered to customers by charging different delivery fees.
-Offering off-peak time discounts or peak time premiums allows to smoothen the demand over the day.
-See \cite{Klein2019}.
+\textit{Differentiated (static) slotting}: Defining the collection of delivery time windows based on geographical regions or the preferences of customer groups.
+Hence, the concentration of customer orders in a given area can be increased by limiting the availability of delivery options, see \cite{Agatz2011,Hernandez2017}.

+\textit{Differentiated (static) pricing}: Differentiating between different delivery options (on a tactical level) offered to customers by charging different delivery fees.
+Offering off-peak time discounts or peak time premiums allows to smoothen the demand over the day, see \cite{Klein2017}.

-\end{compactitem} \item \textit{Dynamic:} \begin{compactitem} \item \textit{Dynamic slotting:} Deciding which delivery time slots to offer an incoming customer based on the currently available capacity.
-More sophisticated approaches may hide delivery time slots from unprofitable customers in order to reserve capacity for highly profitable future customers (that are predicted to arrive later on).
-See \cite{cleophas_when_2014, Koehler2017, Ehmke2014, LANG2020102305}. \item \textit{Dynamic pricing:} Allows for finer levels of gradation of incentives than (dynamic) slotting.
-Offering price incentives can be used to increase the attractiveness of time slots during which the order can be delivered more efficiently.
-See \cite{asdemir_dynamic_2009, Yang2016, Klein2017b, YangStrauss2017}. \end{compactitem} \end{compactitem}
+\textit{Dynamic slotting:} Deciding which delivery time slots to offer an incoming customer based on the currently available capacity.
+More sophisticated approaches may hide delivery time slots from unprofitable customers in order to reserve capacity for highly profitable future customers (that are predicted to arrive later on), see \cite{cleophas_when_2014, Ehmke2014, LANG2021102305, kohler_flexible_2019}.